-END Studio is a Detroit-based architecture and interior design practice exploring playful techniques to transcend the traditional architecture experience.
+END Studio is a Detroit-based, woman-owned architecture and interior design practice exploring playful techniques to transcend the traditional architecture experience.

 Our team brings a variety of experience to the table—in architecture, development, art, education, and construction—and provides hands-on, personalized attention to every client and project.
 From historic renovations to adaptive reuse, art installations to custom furniture, our work aims to enliven space with innovative design, creative material use, and interactivity.
 We are passionate about uncovering the unseen potentials of a site or structure and using design to engage unexpected contexts.